Tuttu7/Sysdig-tool-to-monitor-users-in-linux-systems/README.md

 The date and time when a command was executed is not shown.
 This is the default setting on most if not all Linux distributions.

-to have a real-time view of the shell commands being run by another user logged in via a terminal or SSH, you can use the Sysdig tool in Linux.
+To have a real-time view of the shell commands being run by another user logged in via a terminal or SSH, you can use the Sysdig tool in Linux.

 Sydig is an open-source, cross-platform, powerful and flexible system monitoring, analysis and troubleshooting tool for Linux.
 It can be used for system exploration and debugging.